ArpitUniyal/learnhub/README.md

 2. **Extraction** — `pdf-parse` extracts raw text once at upload time and persists it to MySQL, so repeated AI requests never re-parse the file.
 3. **Chunking** — Extracted text is split into bounded chunks to stay within LLM context limits and keep generated content focused.
 4. **Generation** — Each chunk is sent to Groq's LLaMA 3.3 70B with a content-specific prompt (summary / flashcard / formula / MCQ).
 Previously generated questions are passed back into the prompt to avoid repetition on regeneration.
-5. **Fallback** — If Groq returns a rate-limit error, the request automatically retries against OpenRouter's free Mistral model — transparent to the user.
+5. **Fallback** — If Groq returns a rate-limit error or any other error, the request automatically retries against OpenRouter's free model — transparent to the user.
 6. **Parsing** — Raw LLM output is cleaned and safely parsed into structured JSON before being saved and returned to the client.

 ---